Excalaibur

 1989

 Mirage opens with 3,039 rooms, at a cost of $630 million.
+It is the first megaresort.

 1993

 Luxor ($375 million), Treasure Island ($430 million), and MGM Grand ($1 billion) open.
-MGM Grand, with 5005 rooms, is currently the largest hotel in the world.
+MGM Grand, with 5035 rooms, is currently the largest hotel in the world.
 The Dunes hotel is imploded and the construction of Bellagio begins.

 1995

-The $70 million Fremont Street Experience opens.
+The $63 million Fremont Street Experience opens.

 1996

 Stratosphere opens.
 Stratosphere is the tallest free-standing observation tower in the US and the tallest building west of Mississippi.
 Monte Carlo, modeled after Place du Casino in Monaco and offering "popular elegance," opens.
-The $13 million Las Vegas Strip beautification project, in which 76,000 palms, shrubs, flowering foliage and ground covers were planted, is finished.

 1998

-Bellagio ($1.7 billion), opens.
+Bellagio ($1.7 billion) opens.

 1999